visheshd/visheshd.github.io/_posts/2016-03-19-node-live-bangalore.md

 The node event at Wipro Bengaluru sucked, is an understatement.
 With presenters not showing on time; to some not showing up at all.
 It was frustrating to travel to node/npm branded event only to find out they were hardly involved.
 Very surprised they would do that.
-But in this age where every one wants to be an instant community and a name people should know.
-Everything is fair game.
+But in this age where every one wants to be an instant community and a name people should know, everything is fair game.
 Including short changing your attendees.
 Even the free booze by Wipro couldn't help.

 The consolation was the bits of new information that I did get to learn.

-##npm and the Node Foundation is doing a ton of work
+## npm and the Node Foundation are doing a ton of work

 They are doing a lot of work in promoting npm and node.
 Checkout the presentation by [Ashley Williams](http://ashleygwilliams.github.io/node-live/#1).

-##npm goodies that I never used
+## npm goodies that I never used

 ```
 npm init --yes == Assumes default